Southern Illinois: Origin of "Little Egypt" name

 The nicknames for this region also arose from the political tensions of the American Civil War period, as regions of the state allied differently with North and South.
 Because southern Illinois was settled by Southerners, they maintained a sympathy for many issues of their former home states.
 They supported the continuation of slavery and voted for Democrats at a time when the northern part of the state supported Republicans.
 The meaning is expressed in this description of the 1858 campaign of Douglas and Abraham Lincoln:

 In 1858, debating in northern Illinois, Douglas had threatened Lincoln by asserting that he would "trot him down to Egypt" and there challenge him to repeat his antislavery views before a hostile crowd.
 The audience understood Douglas: overwhelming proslavery sentiment and Democratic unanimity in Egypt had led to the nickname.

 In the fall of 1861, Democrats took a majority of seats in the state legislature.
 They worked to pass provisions of a new constitution, an initiative begun in 1860.
 They proposed reapportionment so the southern region's less populous counties would have representation equal to those in the north, which was growing more rapidly.
 Northern Illinois residents worried about the state coming under the political will of the southern minority.
 "Shall the manufacturing, agricultural and commercial interests of northern Illinois be put into Egyptian bondage?" wondered the Aurora Beacon.
 When Lincoln commissioned the Southern Illinois Democrat John Alexander McClernand as a brigadier general, he told him to "keep Egypt right side up".

-In addition, southern Illinois had become the center of the Knights of the Golden Circle, a secret group devoted to supporting the Confederacy.
+Southern Illinois had become the center of the Knights of the Golden Circle, a secret group devoted to supporting the Confederacy.
 With concern rising about armed southern sympathizers, in August 1862, U.S. Marshal David Phillips arrested several Democrats who allegedly belonged to the Knights, including men in respectable positions: Congressmen, state representatives, and judges.
 One was Circuit Judge Andrew Duff.
 They were sent to Washington, D.C., where they were held for 68 days before release, but they were never charged.
 Democrats won across the state in the fall election.

-Cairo panoramic map, 1885.
+A panoramic map of Cairo, 1885.
 The city sits between two rivers, reminding early settlers of the Egyptian Delta.